 - An intimate, highly ergonomic driving environment.

 The third-generation Acura Integra (introduced in 1994) features a number of technological innovations that enhance performance and handling, and provide high levels of safety, durability, efficiency, comfort and ride quality.
-The Integra is available as a Sports Coupe or Sports Sedan, and each body style comes in four trim levels- RS, LS, GS, GS-R and the limited-edition Type R (covered in the special section).
+The Integra is available as a Sports Coupe or Sports Sedan.
+The Sports Coupe comes in five trim levels - RS, LS, GS, GS-R and the limited-edition Type R (covered in the special section).
 The Sports Sedan comes in LS, GS and GS-R trim levels.

 The Integra has evolved and matured in its three generations.
 The latest edition is the most highly refined, and offers a comprehensive list of standard luxury, comfort and safety features.
 It features a standard driver's and front passenger's air bag Supplemental Restraint System (SRS) in all models.
-Additionally, features such as a power antenna, lumbar adjustment for the driver's seat, power windows and door mirrors and an AM/FM stereo/cassette music system are standard in all models.
+Additionally, features such as a power antenna, lumbar adjustment for the driver's seat, power windows and door mirrors and an AM/FM stereo/CD six-speaker music system are all standard equipment.